Table of Contents

 The body wants to survive today, tomorrow is less interesting

-Evolutionarily, our body wants to survive in the short term over the long term, therefore the body mobilizes minerals and vitamins to support systems that contribute to short term survival.
+Evolutionarily our body wants to survive in the short term over the long term, therefore the body transports minerals and vitamins to support systems that contribute to short term survival.
 This means that long range systems are affected first when there is a deficiency of a particular mineral.
 For example, vitamin K is used for blood clotting and not for the prevention of arterial calcification when there is a lack of it.
 Research and interview on the subject of Bruce Ames.
 This nicely explains why diseases start after years of vitamin and mineral deficiencies, many of which are caused by anti-absorption toxins in plants.

 Code Name “Dietary Fiber”

 You can manage perfectly well without dietary fiber and it is better without.
 They are not digested and often prevent the absorption of minerals.
 An Inuit diet that is devoid of fiber hardly affects them adversely.
-Fiber may help those whose diet is poor with toxins from plants and processed food.
+Fiber may help those whose diets are poor with toxins from plants and processed foods.
 There are no studies that show that fiber helps us in anything.
 This is a folk legend without logical and scientific basis.
-Foods with a lot of fiber usually contain a lot of anti-nutritional toxins: beans, nuts, grains and more.Dietary fibers in fruits help moderate the absorption of blood sugar and indeed ripe fruits are adapted for humans.
+Foods with a lot of fiber usually contain a lot of anti-nutritional toxins: beans, nuts, grains and more.
+The dietary fiber in fruits helps to moderate the absorption of sugar in the blood, and indeed ripe fruits are adapted for humans.

 New materials for a new body?

-+ Fructose: Although fructose is a natural sugar found in fruits, the amount and form of fructose in the modern diet differ significantly from what our ancestors consumed.
+• Fructose: Although fructose is a natural sugar found in fruits, the amount and form of fructose in the modern diet is significantly different from what our ancestors consumed.
 High fructose corn syrup (HFCS), a highly concentrated form of fructose, has become a common sweetener in processed foods and beverages.
 Research has linked excessive fructose consumption to metabolic problems, such as insulin resistance, obesity and non-alcoholic fatty liver disease (NAFLD) (Cohen, L., & Moran, Y., 2017; Softic, S., Cohen, DE, & Kahn, CR, 2016).
 These health problems may be attributed to the fact that fructose is metabolized primarily in the liver, and excess fructose may overload this organ, leading to harmful metabolic byproducts and fat accumulation.

-+ Cereals: The agricultural revolution about 10,000 years ago led to the widespread cultivation of cereal grains, which are now a large part of many modern diets.
+• Cereals: The agricultural revolution about 10,000 years ago led to the widespread cultivation of cereal grains, which are now a large part of many modern diets.
 However, this relatively short period in evolutionary terms may not have provided enough time for our digestive systems to fully adapt to grain consumption.
-For example, gluten, a protein found in wheat and other grains, can trigger autoimmune reactions in susceptible individuals, leading to celiac disease (Lammers, KM, Lu, R., Brownley, J., Lu, B., Gerard, C., Thomas, K. ., … & Fasano, A., 2008).
-In addition, some researchers claim that the high carbohydrate content of cereals can contribute to the development of obesity and type 2 diabetes (Cordain, L., Eaton, SB, Sebastian, A., Mann, N., Lindeberg, S., Watkins, BA, … & Brand-Miller, J., 2005).
+For example, gluten, a protein found in wheat and other grains, can trigger autoimmune reactions in susceptible individuals, leading to celiac disease (Lammers, KM, Lu, R., Brownley, J., Lu, B., Gerard, C., Thomas, K ., & Fasano, A., 2008).
+In addition, some researchers claim that the high carbohydrate content of cereals can contribute to the development of obesity and type 2 diabetes (Cordain, L., Eaton, SB, Sebastian, A., Mann, N., Lindeberg, S., Watkins, BA, & Brand- Miller, J., 2005).

-+ Refined oils: the industrial production of refined vegetable oils introduced a significant change in the types and proportions of the fatty acids in the modern diet.
+• Refined oils: the industrial production of refined vegetable oils introduced a significant change in the types and ratios of the fatty acids in the modern diet.
 These oils, such as soybean, corn, and sunflower oil, are rich in omega-6 polyunsaturated fatty acids.
 A high ratio of omega-6 to omega-3 fatty acids has been associated with increased inflammation and a higher risk of chronic diseases, such as cardiovascular disease and cancer (Simopoulos, AP, 2002).
 Our ancestors probably consumed a more balanced ratio of these fatty acids, which would have promoted general health and reduced inflammation.

 This is what I eat

-Food is not there and just waiting for you to pick it
+The food is not there and just waiting for you to pick it

 Cut marks on bones indicate that stone tools were used to remove meat from the bones, while percussion marks suggest that bones were intentionally broken to access the marrow inside.
 Bone marrow is a very nutritious food source, rich in fats, vitamins and minerals.
 Consuming bone marrow was beneficial to early humans as it provided the energy and nutrients needed for survival, brain development and overall growth.